arkq/winpefix/README.md

 Compilation
 -----------

-In order to compile this tool, one has to have access to a box with Qt build tools installed (e.g. Qt Creator for Windows).
-On Windows system, there are no external dependencies required (Qt is used for building purpose only), so once program is compiled, it should run from anywhere.
+In order to compile this tool, one has to have access to a box with a CMake and compiler with C++11 support.
+On Windows system, there are no external dependencies required, so once the program is compiled, it should run from anywhere.
+On other platforms Qt is used for user interface.

 Usage